masashitsubaki/QuantumDeepField_molecule/README.md

 We obtained the mean absolute error (MAE) less than 3.0 kcal/mol on the QM9over15atoms dataset.
 Note that since we varied the hyperparameters after publishing, the above MAEs on interpolation and extrapolation are different from that of our original papers.
-This is the result of an attempt to both reduce the learning parameters and improve the extrapolation accuracy; this will be updated in the future.
+This is the result of an attempt to reduce the learning parameters and improve the extrapolation performance; this will be updated in the future.
+The above extrapolation result is also saved in the output directory.